The Ravages of Justinian's Plague

 Opening Scene: Death Arrives in Constantinople

 The spring air in Constantinople carried an unusual stillness in 541 CE.
 Along the bustling harbor of the Golden Horn, dock workers first noticed something strange among the grain ships arriving from Egypt.
 Dead rats littered the wooden planks of the vessels, their bodies bloated and twisted.
-Within days, people began falling ill with frightening symptoms – fever, chills, and most terrifyingly, dark swellings in their groins and armpits that oozed blood and pus.
+Within days, people began falling ill with frightening symptoms: fever, chills, and most terrifyingly, dark swellings in their groins and armpits that oozed blood and pus.

 Procopius, the court historian of Emperor Justinian I, recorded the horror as it unfolded: "And with some the thigh was attacked, with others the armpit, and with others the neck or some other part...
 There ensued with some a deep coma, with others a violent delirium."
-The Byzantine capital, with its half-million inhabitants packed densely behind Theodosian Walls, proved the perfect breeding ground for what would become known as the Justinianic Plague.
+The Byzantine capital, with its half-million inhabitants packed densely behind the Theodosian Walls, proved the perfect breeding ground for what would become known as the Justinianic Plague.

 Historical Context: An Empire at its Peak